HomeLatest NewsGovTechTech-driven tourism strategy tops Udaipur meet

 The meeting, held on 14–15 October, brought together tourism ministers and senior officials from all states and union territories to discuss new frameworks aimed at using technology to improve visitor experience, infrastructure planning and destination monitoring.

-The conference forms part of the “One State: One Global Destination” initiative, announced in the Union Budget 2025–26, which calls for developing at least one world-class destination in every state through digital tools and private investment.
+The conference forms part of the “One State: One Global Destination” initiative, announced in the 2025–26, which calls for developing at least one world-class destination in every state through digital tools and private investment.

 Advertisement